kevinadityaikhsan/bank-telemarketing-predictive-analytics/README.md

 </table>
 </div>

-As previously mentioned, some categorical features contain missing values, denoted as "unknown."
+As previously mentioned, some among 10 categorical features contain missing values, denoted as "unknown."
 We will first analyze their distribution before deciding whether to handle them using appropriate imputation techniques or treat "unknown" as a separate class.
 From the 'contact' feature, we observe that the communication type is either 'telephone' or 'cellular.'
 The 'month' feature reveals that no campaigns were conducted in January or February, while the 'day_of_week' feature indicates that campaigns were only conducted on weekdays.
 Additionally, since most clients were not contacted in previous campaigns, we expect the majority of 'poutcome' (outcome of the previous marketing campaign) entries to be 'nonexistent.'

 ![Categorical Features](images/image-2.png)